 Periodic motor vehicle test (APK)

-Most vehicles in the Netherlands must undergo a periodic motor vehicle test (APK).
-The APK is carried out by a garage or testing station.
-The inspector carrying out the APK will check whether the vehicle is roadworthy, environmentally safe, and registered correctly.
+Most vehicles in the Netherlands must undergo a periodic motor vehicle test (PTI or APK).
+The APK is done by a garage or testing station.
+The inspector doing the APK will check whether the vehicle is roadworthy, environmentally safe, and registered correctly.
+Without a valid APK, a vehicle is not allowed on public roads.

 Is an APK mandatory?